Forecasting Model

 | Pricing | Launch price |

-Note: Transition rate, Compliance, and Annual price change are not currently simulated in Monte Carlo analysis.
+Note: Transition rate, Compliance, and Annual price change are not currently simulated.

-Incidence Evolution: Monte Carlo and Tornado analyses use the evolved incidence values from Custom Inputs (Stage 7).
-For each simulated year, getYearIncidence(year) is called to apply the growth rates defined in the Incidence Evolution table, ensuring projections reflect year-over-year incidence changes.
+Incidence Evolution: Monte Carlo and Tornado analyses use the evolved incidence values from Custom Inputs.
+For each simulated year, getYearIncidence(year) applies the growth rates defined in the Incidence Evolution table.

 Distribution Types